 Street Food Tours In Istanbul

 Some of the dishes you might encounter on a street food tour include kokoreç (a grilled lamb intestine sandwich), balık ekmek (fish sandwiches), gözleme (savory pancakes), and börek (flaky pastries filled with meat or cheese).
-Of course, no street food tour would be complete without trying at least one doner kebab!
+Of course, no street food tour would be complete without trying at least one döner kebab!

 Whether you’re a local or a tourist, a street food tour is a great way to sample some of Istanbul’s best-kept culinary secrets.

-Tips for Eating Istanbul Street Food Safely
+Tips For Eating Istanbul Street Food Stalls Safely

 When it comes to street food, Istanbul has a lot to offer.
 From doner kebabs to Turkish pizzas, there are plenty of delicious options to choose from.
 But if you’re not careful, street food can also be a source of food poisoning.